Car-free city: Islands

 Other examples of car-free places are Mackinac Island and Paquetá Island, where cars are banned and the main transportation is by means of horses, bicycles, and boats.

 Future Aspirations

 Masdar City

 Masdar City, United Arab Emirates, is a futuristic city designed with eco-friendly principles in mind.
 Masdar City adopted a car-free philosophy as part of its fundamental basis of being an eco-city.
 Personal cars are eliminated from the street spaces, in favour of a walkable city design, and use of its autonomous personal rapid transit network for public transportation over greater distances.

 Great City

 The Great City, in China, is another example of a newly-developed city, designed with the fundamentals of a car-free city in mind.

-The Line

-The Line is a linear smart city under construction in Saudi Arabia in Neom, Tabuk Province, which is designed to have no cars, streets or carbon emissions.